-The UK is extremely rich in historic buildings that perfectly lend themselves to location work, from those in an impeccable state of repair fit for a Queen, to those that are literally crumbling before us (think Great Expectations), plus everything in between.
-These properties usually boast fantastically well established gardens and woodland and provide ideal filming locations both inside and out, many of them within easy reach of London.
+The UK is extremely rich in historic buildings that perfectly lend themselves to location work.
+From those in an impeccable state of repair, fit for a Queen, to those that are literally crumbling before us (think Great Expectations), plus everything in between.
+These properties usually boast fantastically well-established gardens and woodland providing ideal filming locations both inside and out, many of them within easy reach of London.
 These great locations attract film crews from productions all over the world on an annual basis.
 Here is a small selection of stately homes and other buildings that have formed the backdrop of many successful movies.
-There are some such as Highclere (Downton) and Alnwick (Harry Potter) that have been written about extensively before so we’ll concentrate on some of the less well known locations.
-We've thrown in a Cathedral, Pub and Tube Station too for good measure.
+There are some such as Highclere (Downton) and Alnwick (Harry Potter) that have been written about extensively before so we’ll concentrate on some of the less well-known locations.
+We've thrown in a Cathedral, pub and tube station too for good measure.

-With historic productions the location team are often looking for a location that will mimic a well known real location that is not open to filming such as Buckingham Palace, Windsor Castle, Westminster Abbey or the Houses of Parliament.
-Therefore a number of the locations have been used because they are close siblings to the above and what a fantastic job they have done.
+With historic productions, the location team are often looking for a location that will mimic a well-known real location not open to filming such as Buckingham Palace, Windsor Castle, Westminster Abbey or the Houses of Parliament.
+Therefore, a number of the locations have been used because they are close siblings to the above and what a fantastic job they have done.

 Blenheim Palace often plays the double of Buckingham Palace because of it’s many similarities and impressive proportions.
 This vast estate has been seen in dozens of productions, including the 'Italian palazzo' infiltrated by James Bond in Spectre, and as the site of the 'sting' operation in Mission: Impossible – Rogue Nation,